fhdm-dev/scoppy/docs/wiki/fscope-250k5-v2.md

 #### 4. Signal Generator output and low-pass filter

-- Solder 2 headers to the holes labeled 'SIG1' at H12.
+- Solder 2 headers to the holes labeled 'SIG' (or 'SIG1') at H12.
-- Solder 4 headers to the holes at H4.
+- Solder headers to the holes at H4.
-- Install a jumper (shunt) horizontally on H4.
-Installing the jumper on the top row will feed the signal through the low pass filter.
-Installing the jumper on the bottom row will give direct access to the signal.

 #### 5. Raspberry PI Pico